DanielRiera/translate-html/README.md

 ### Installation

--Copy lang.min.js in a folder
+1. Copy lang.min.js in a folder
--Reference in index with script tag
+2. Reference in index with script tag
--Create "lang" variable for control the languaje selected, using 1,2,3,4... for diferent languajes for example:
+3. Create "lang" variable for control the languaje selected, using 1,2,3,4... for diferent languajes for example:

 	lang = 1;